AlinCqe/Web-Scraping/README.md

-This is a basic script for searching product prices on Amazon.
+This is a basic script for searching pc components prices on Amazon.

 Saves product name and price to a CSV file.
 (You can easily modify it to save data as JSON or into a database).